 Conventionally, it appears cheap to assume that individuals who earn extra would have extra money to make nonessential purchases in contrast to individuals who earn much less.
 So why does that not seem to be the case?

-One motive the authors of the evaluation supply of their report is that “higher-income households may have bought larger, more expensive, homes and consequently have bigger mortgages.
+One cause the authors of the evaluation supply of their report is that “higher-income households may have bought larger, more expensive, homes and consequently have bigger mortgages.
 And often along with bigger homes come bigger insurance costs, property taxes and utility bills.”

 Sources